gtumedei/irs-project/docs/report.md

             </td>
             <td>
                 <ul>
-                    <li>An expansion board occupies every mainboard pin, preventing the installation of new modules</li>
+                    <li>Offers expansion ports, but we were unable to find first party additional modules</li>
                     <li>No light sensors</li>
                 </ul>
             </td>